Bayesian Multi-line Intensity Mapping

-The linear combination of this basis set spans the piece-wise linear functions anchored at $z=z_j+1$ (i.e., $z=0,1,...,6$).
+The linear combination of this basis set spans the piecewise linear functions anchored at $z=z_j+1$ (i.e., $z=0,1,...,6$).
 This provides the flexibility to approximate any underlying $M_i(z)$ functions, and we can also easily increase the accuracy at any specific redshift range by adding more ReLU basis functions with $z_j$ around the desired redshifts.
 The optimal number of redshift anchoring points and their positions depend on the line signals and noise of particular surveys.
 Therefore, we leave this further investigation to future work.

 While $\{c_{ij}\}$ is the native parameter set in our formalism, the underlying line signal is best described by $\{m_{ij}\}$, defined as